submissions

 Begin each piece on a new page.

-Double-space your manuscript, or how it should appear on the page.
+Your manuscript should be double-spaced, or how it should appear on the page.

-We do consider both micro fiction and micro creative-nonfiction (100-500 words).
+We do consider both microfiction and micro creative nonfiction (100-500 words).

 • Submit up to 10 images of photography or artwork (painting, drawing, letterpress, or relief printing).